 Five ways to teach yoga to kids… and here’s why it is important

 As they say, yoga is for everyone.
-But introducing yoga to children at young age will certainly set the foundation for healthy future.
+But introducing yoga to children at young age will certainly set the foundation for a healthy future.
 Those who are already into yoga and have been reaping the benefits of it, would often like to see their kids incorporating it into their lifestyle for greater physical, mental and emotional benefits.
 However, those who are not into yoga and have not yet made up their minds for their kids, they need to understand that yoga is not just any form of exercise.
 Unlike other sports, it is a holistic exercise that takes care of physical as well as emotional well-being of a person.
 Not only this, yoga makes kids body so flexible and supple that it would apt more easily to other forms of sports like gymnasium, aerobics, etc in later part of their lives.

 How can yoga be introduced to kids?